Stock Technical Buzz: The Charles Schwab Corporation (SCHW)

 The Charles Schwab Corporation (SCHW) STOCK PRICE MOVEMENT:

+The Charles Schwab Corporation (SCHW) resulted negative response in Monday trading session.
+The stock has performed -5.17% and it registered share value at $43.8 in recent trade transaction.
+At present, the stock price sited at -15.19% from the 52 week high and situated at 26.66% from 52 week low.
+13233746 shares traded on hands while it’s an average volume stands with 10.00M shares.
+It has dividend yield of 1.64% and Payout Ratio is 22.40%.

-VOLATILITY FACTOR: The stock remained 2.33% volatile in last week and indicated 2.34% volatility in previous month.
-The Company’s beta coefficient sits at 1.28.
+VOLATILITY FACTOR: The stock remained 3.45% volatile in recent week and indicated 2.53% volatility in last month.
+The Company’s beta coefficient sits at 1.3.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 1.18 measure stock volatility.
+ATR value of 1.42 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is 30.40%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 91.00% and Operating Margin is seen at 41.80%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 1.30%.
 Return on Equity (ROE) is 19.40% and Return on Investment (ROI) is 1.40%.